zoylendt/zoylendt.github.io/content/Selfhosted/Docker Volume single file.md

   - unfinished
 ---

-Some dockerized applications require a single config file to be mounted instead of a whole directory
+Some dockerized applications require a single config file to be mounted instead of a whole directory.

+(Example)